-In 2016, ASQA developed a student-centred audit approach that provides a greater focus on the student experience and the practices of RTOs.
+In 2016, ASQA established a student-centred audit approach to provide a greater focus on the student experience and the practices of RTOs.
 This fact sheet sets out how this approach will affect your training provider during the audit process.
 Under the student-centred audit approach:

 - your audit will be structured around your practices and behaviours in relation to five key phases of the student experience—marketing and recruitment; enrolment; support and progression; training and assessment; and completion

 - the depth and scope of your audit will be customised for your training provider and will be informed by your compliance history and detailed risk intelligence